Radio and Television of Bosnia and Herzegovina: Post–War Restructuring (2000–2004)

 The decision also created a central body, the System Board, to coordinate the system and manage the distribution of the RTV tax.
-BH Radio 1 officially started on May 7th 2001, on the same day as the Federal Radio, and the first news program of BHT1 aired exactly a year later, marking the symbolic start of the new public service.
+BH Radio 1 officially started on May 7, 2001, on the same day as the Federal Radio, and the first news program of BHT1 aired exactly a year later, marking the symbolic start of the new public service.

 From May 2002 to August 2004, PBSBiH's TV channel, BHTV1, had no frequencies of its own, as it handed them over to FTV as part of the Restructuring Act.
 Both FTV and RTRS gave certain time slots from their own programming to BHTV1 for their news and special programs, in order to reach the audience nationwide.
 In August 2004, a rebranded BHT1 launched with its own nationwide frequencies, covering more than 90% of the country, and its own programming that's broadcast 20 hours a day.

 The restructuring had significant cultural consequences.
-In line with the new law that limited entity broadcasters to one television and one radio channel, the legendary urban station Radio Sarajevo 202 (which was revived and operated by RTVFBiH in 2000s) was forced to cease broadcasting on January 1st 2010, after 38 years on air.
+In line with the new law that limited entity broadcasters to one television and one radio channel, the legendary urban station Radio Sarajevo 202 (which was revived and operated by RTVFBiH in 2000s) was forced to cease broadcasting on January 1, 2010, after 38 years on air.
 In a public statement, the radio's staff condemned the decision as "a concrete and open slap to all citizens of Sarajevo and BiH," arguing that it destroyed a symbol of the city.
 The closure sparked strong public outcry, with former employees and citizen groups expressing outrage that a decades-old institution was being eliminated "because the law says so."

+During the 2022 FIFA World Cup, the corporation's portal received a record number of visits from inside Bosnia and Herzegovina.

-Organization and Structure
+Organization and structure

 The Public RTV System of BiH is a legally mandated, yet deeply fragmented structure.